p-pawel/advent-of-code/2024/17/README.md

 cd ..
 ```

+Note: this bases on a sample dataset that may be not suitable for part 2.
+Due to copyright restriction of AoC data I cannot share my test dataset.
+Feel free to try it with your dataset available from the URL listed in the top.

 ## Observations

 - for part 2 brute force didn't work (full integer range appeared to be not enough) - would took roughly 500kk years